Who We Are

 Vision

 The Appalachian College of Pharmacy (the College), through quality and innovative education, service and scholarship, will improve the general health and well-being of the residents of rural or under served populations, particularly vulnerable populations within Central Appalachia.
-The College will educate pharmacists to embrace knowledge and technology to optimize pharmacist-delivered patient care and health outcomes in an interdisciplinary health care environment.
+The College will educate health professionals to embrace knowledge and technology to optimize patient care and health outcomes in an interdisciplinary health care environment.
 The College will collaborate with stakeholders to develop centers of excellence to address identified needs in rural health.

 ACP is Committed to These Core Values